-We have not tried to model the C&O signalling system, mainly because no-one here can understand it.
-From what we have learnt about grade signals, siding signals, train order systems, CTC (Centralised Train Control) and authorities for trains to pass signals at red subject to direction of travel and weight of train, and all the rest, it is all too confusing.
+We did not try to model the C&O signalling system, mainly because no-one here can understand it.
+From what we have learnt about grade signals, siding signals, train order systems, CTC (Centralised Train Control) and authorities for trains to pass signals at red subject to direction of travel and weight of train, and all the rest, it was all too confusing.
 So, if you can explain this subject, please come and enlighten us!

 This YouTube video shows one of our early working sessions, when we were track laying-